-Chronic Obstructive Pulmonary Disease (COPD) Is the fourth leading cause of death in the United States.
-However, it is one of the most preventable diseases.
-As many as 24 million U.S. adults have evidence of impaired lung function, indicating an under diagnosis of chronic obstructive pulmonary disease (COPD), reports the American Lung Association.
-The U.S. COPD Coalition reports that Tennessee is one of the states experiencing high death rates from COPD.
+Chronic Obstructive Pulmonary Disease (COPD) is the fourth leading cause of death in the United States.
+It’s also it one of the most preventable diseases.
+As many as 24 million adults have impaired lung function, indicating an under diagnosis of COPD, reports the American Lung Association.
+The US COPD Coalition reports Tennessee is one of the states experiencing high death rates from COPD.

 COPD is a term used to describe several progressive lung diseases.
 Although emphysema and chronic bronchitis are the most common forms of COPD, other lung diseases include refractory asthma and severe bronchiectasis.
 COPD causes airflow blockage and breathing-related problems.

 Smoking is the leading cause of COPD.
-The more a person smokes, the more likely that person will develop COPD although some people smoke for years and never get COPD.
-A smoker is approximately three times more likely to have COPD than a non-smoker.
-And, as much as 20 percent of long-term smokers will develop COPD.
-Quitting smoking is the best way to prevent COPD, or if you already have been diagnosed, stop smoking immediately and it may slow down the disease’s progression.
+The more a person smokes, the more likely they will develop COPD, although some people smoke for years and never get it.
+A smoker is three times more likely to have COPD than a non-smoker.
+Up to 20 percent of long-term smokers will develop COPD.
+Quitting smoking is the best way to prevent COPD.
+If you already have been diagnosed, stop smoking immediately and it may slow down the disease’s progression.

-Although there is no cure for COPD, early detection is important in order to receive proper treatment, which can slow the progression of the disease as well as treat many of the symptoms.
+Although there is no cure for COPD, early detection is important so you receive proper treatment that can slow the progression of the disease as well as treat many of the symptoms.
 The severity of symptoms is based on how much damage there has been to the lungs.
-The primary symptom of COPD is difficulty breathing due to airway obstruction of various causes.
-However, other COPD symptoms include the following.
+The primary symptom of COPD is difficulty breathing due to airway obstruction.
+Other symptoms include:

 - Shortness of breath (dyspnea) that gets worse with mild activity